September 2, 2020

 SEO (Search Engine Optimization): Very important part of any business website and that is SEO to rank high and get found on Google.

-Wordpress is purely built for blogging and if you create your blogs on WordPress platform then you get a proper structure by default provided by WordPress but in Webflow you have to create blog structure manually but they have their in-build SEO functionality so from that point of view you can use both WordPress and Webflow.
+WordPress is purely built for blogging and if you create your blogs on WordPress platform then you get a proper structure by default provided by WordPress but in Webflow you have to create blog structure manually but they have their in-build SEO functionality so from that point of view you can use both WordPress and Webflow.

 WordPress has lots of free and paid plugins available that can help you create a good SEO friendly content but unfortunately Webflow doesn’t have such kind of plugins available yet.